Over 44.2 Million Children Receive Anti-polio Drops - UrduPoint

 Over 44.2 Million Children Receive Anti-polio Drops

-ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Jan, 2023 ) :Over 44.2 million children under five years of age were administered polio drops during a five-day nationwide immunization drive.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Jan, 2023 ) :Over 44.2 million children under five years of age were administered anti-polio drops during a five-day nationwide immunization drive.

 According to official sources, to provide maximum protection and boost a child's immunity, polio teams also provided a dose of Vitamin-A to children aged six to 59 months in addition to polio drops, during the drive.